sungnga/react-revents/README.md

   - Create a mapOpen state using useState() hook and set the initial value to false
     - `const [mapOpen, setMapOpen] = useState(false);`
   - For the 'Show Map' Button element, we want to toggle the 'Show Map' and 'Hide Map' button depending on the mapOpen state
-    - On onClick event, switch the mapOpen state using the setMapyOpenToggle() method
+    - On onClick event, switch the mapOpen state using the setMapOpenToggle() method
     - Then for the Button content, if mapOpen state is true, show 'Hide Map'.
 If mapOpen is false, show 'Show Map'
     ```javascript
     <Button